 v Change of control

-- Transfer of 'workment' pursuant to transfer of an 'undertaking': The ID Act prescribes the process of transfer of workmen in case of the transfer of ownership/management of an 'undertaking'.
+In relation to the transfer of 'workmen' pursuant to transfer of an 'undertaking': the ID Act prescribes the process of transfer of workmen in case of the transfer of ownership or management of an 'undertaking'.
 Where there is a transfer of ownership or management of an undertaking from one employer to a new employer, every 'workman' who has been in continuous service for not less than one year (240 days) is deemed to be retrenched (terminated), unless the following conditions are fulfilled: